Carmen Mota, M.A., LPC-S

 Approach to Therapy and Professional Interests

 I’ve been a counselor since 2011 and worked in the areas of developmental delays and mental health since 2002.
-Throughout this time, I have worked with people in every age group, and from multiple backgrounds.
-I have learned from and value every person I’ve had the opportunity to work with in this helping field.
+Throughout this time, I have worked with people from diverse backgrounds and in every age group.
+I continue to learn from and be inspired by every person that I meet in the counseling relationship.
 Both the counselor and the client/student bring so much to the counseling relationship and form a therapeutic and collaborative relationship.
 I am trained in CBT (Cognitive Behavior Therapy), CPT (Cognitive Processing Therapy for trauma work), Sand tray, Play therapy, Filial therapy for parents, and have some limited training in Equine therapy.
 The approach I use with each client/student begins with Rogerian theory, as I believe “unconditional positive regard” is essential in creating a safe space to begin the counseling relationship.
 As a counselor, my goal is to help clients/students find their hope and self-compassion.
 I strive to assist clients/students in achieving their goals, both academic and personal.

 Personal Statement on Diversity and Social Justice